KubeCon 2020 Recap - Maturity in Cloud Native

 Decreasing Certified K8s Distributions

 Compared to 2019 where there were 99 certified Kubernetes distributions, that number is down to 68 today.
 Being a Kubernetes infrastructure provider is a pretty competitive business to be in.
 As the conformance tests get more stringent and the level of resources to maintain conformance and certification can be a lot especially with supporting multiple Kubernetes versions.

 Service Mesh technology is certainly hitting more adoption inside the Kubernetes ecosystems.
 At KubeCon 2019, there were 19 talks on Service Mesh technologies.
 Compared to 2020 where there are only four talks.
 Hard to speculate why there was a sharp decrease in the number of talks.
 Ironically, Istio is not a member project of the CNCF which made several of the 2019 talks.
 From an application development perspective, Service Meshes are on the more complex side as they include several networking concepts that your typical application developer would not be exposed to on a daily basis.

 In technology, the only constant is change.
 With the ebbs and flows in the cloud-native ecosystem, Harness is here to allow you to adopt new technology at your pace.

 Harness Your Partner in Your Cloud-Native Journey

 No matter where you are in your cloud-native journey, Harness is here to partner.
-From our recent acquisition of cloud-native Drone.io for your CI needs to help getting your hands around cloud costs with Cloud Cost Management.
 The cloud-native journey can be a winding one with having to maintain existing applications and designing/migrating for the future.
-Harness has you covered and feel free to sign up for a trial today!
+Harness has you covered.
+Feel free to sign up for a trial today!